y3sar/painter_gan/README.md

 <p align="center"><img src="src/sandro-botticelli.png" width=300></p>

 This repository is aimed to making a DCGAN model that can generate paintings in the style of the great Sandro Botticelli.
-Hopefully this repo will help people who quickly want to get in the beautiful world of RL.

 ## Getting Started